-For some policy costings, direct behavioural responses are not factored into the costing either because of a lack of information or an expectation that the magnitude of the behavioural response will be small.
+For some policy costings, direct behavioural responses are not factored into the costing.
+This can be due to a lack of information or an expectation that the magnitude of the behavioural response will be small.
 Both the inclusion of a behavioural response and the extent of the response in a policy costing can involve judgement.

 There are also occasions where policy changes have broader economic or 'second-round' impacts.
-These impacts occur when a policy change has flow-on effects to the aggregate economy.
-Second-round impacts can include changes at the aggregate level in investment, wages, employment, prices and/or industry structure.
+These impacts occur when a policy change has flow-on effects to the aggregate economy, or flow-on effects to other program outcomes.
+Second-round impacts can include changes at the aggregate level in investment, wages, employment, prices, industry structure, and/or social outcomes.

 As a general rule, policy costings only take into account the direct behavioural effects of a policy change, and do not include broader economic or 'second-round' effects.
-Second-round effects are generally not included in costings for a range of reasons, including uncertainty in estimating the magnitude and timing of the effects and because generally it will be reasonable to assume that the second-round effects are likely to be small relative to the direct financial impact of a measure.
-Second-round effects are also likely to take longer to arise than the immediate costs of a new policy proposal, and often may not occur within the forward estimates' timeline.
+Second-round effects are generally not included in costings for a range of reasons, including uncertainty in estimating the magnitude and timing of the effects and their net aggregate fiscal impact across Government systems.
+They are also likely to take longer to arise than the immediate fiscal costs of a new policy proposal, and often may not occur within the forward estimates period.

 Second-round effects have occasionally been included and separately identified in costings.
 Examples include: the 1994 Working Nation policy; the 1999 Review of Business Taxation; the 2000 New Tax System; the 2005 Welfare to Work package; and the 2010 Stronger, Fairer, Simpler package.
-These packages included estimates of second-round effects because the broad-based nature of the packages meant that they were expected to produce unambiguous second-round benefits for the whole economy rather than shifting resources from one activity to another.
-Moreover, the magnitude and timing of the reforms meant that the second-round effects were likely to be measurable over the forward estimates timeframe.
+These included estimates of second-round effects because the broad-based nature of the policies were expected to produce unambiguous second-round benefits for the whole economy rather than shifting resources from one activity to another.
+Moreover, the magnitude and timing of the reforms meant that the second-round effects were likely to be measurable over the forward estimates period.

-COMMONWEALTH BODIES' ASSISTANCE IN PREPARING COSTINGS
+AUSTRALIAN GOVERNMENT ENTITIES' ASSISTANCE IN PREPARING COSTINGS

-The Charter allows the Secretaries to request an Australian Government body (for example, other government departments or agencies) to provide information to assist in the costing.
-An Australian Government body is required by the Charter to comply with such a request in time to allow the information to be taken into account in the preparation of the policy costing, unless it is not practicable for the body to do so, or where providing the information would contravene another law of the Commonwealth.
-The Secretaries will ensure consultations take place with other relevant departments or agencies, at senior management level, as a matter of course in producing a costing, so as to help ensure the assumptions chosen are the most appropriate.
+The Charter allows the Secretaries to request an Australian Government entity to provide information to assist in the costing.13 An Australian Government entity is required by the Charter to comply with such a request in time to allow the information to be taken into account in the preparation of the policy costing, unless it is not practicable for the entity to do so, or where providing the information would contravene another law of the Commonwealth.14

+The Secretaries will ensure consultations take place with other relevant entities, at senior management level, as a matter of course in producing a costing, so as to help ensure the assumptions chosen are the most appropriate.
 However, the final responsibility for the assumptions used will remain with the Secretaries.